RenelikesCats/data-structures-algorithms/README.md

 ## Done so far:
 * **Data structures**:
     * **Arrays**:  implementation of dynamic resizing list.
-See `Array.h` and related cpp file `Array.cpp` files for details.
-The current implementation supports:
+See `include/Array.h` and related cpp file `src/Array.cpp` files for details.
+The implementation supports:
         * Dynamic resizing upon insertion when capacity is reached.
         * Inserting new elements.
         * Removing elements at a specific index with bounds checking.